interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 2. The interledger module prepares the ILP packet, chooses the account to send the local ledger transfer to, and passes them to the local ledger interface.

-3. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.
+3. The local ledger interface creates a local ledger transfer, including the cryptographic condition, then authorizes this transfer on the local ledger.

 4. The ledger puts the sender's funds on hold -- it does not transfer the funds to the connector -- and notifies the connector.